imitatehappiness/QtCustomTitleBar/README.md

 ![Qt version](https://img.shields.io/badge/Qt-5.15.2-151515.svg?Color=EEE&logoColor=EEE)
 ![MinGW version](https://img.shields.io/badge/MinGW-5.3.0-151515.svg?Color=EEE&logoColor=EEE)

+# About project
+In standard C++/Qt applications, the window's title bar is managed by the operating system, which imposes limitations on customization.

-This repository contains a basic template for a custom title bar in a C++ Qt application.
-The custom title bar provides essential functionality, such as hiding, dragging, maximizing, and closing the window.
-You can use this template as a starting point in your real projects to create a more personalized and visually appealing title bar for your Qt applications.
+This repository provides a template for creating a custom title bar in a C++ Qt application.
+The custom title bar replicates essential window functionality, including hiding, dragging, maximizing, and closing the window.
+It serves as an excellent starting point for developers looking to design a more personalized and visually appealing title bar for their Qt applications.

 ## Features
 ### 1. Interactive Window Controls